 Watch this short NHS film for guidance on handwashing.

 The latest advice can be found HERE.

-If you or anyone in your household has a persistent cough or high temperature, then you should stay at home for fourteen days.
-That means that if possible you should not go out even to buy food or essentials, other than for exercise, and in that case at a safe distance from others.
+If you or anyone in your household has a persistent cough or high temperature, then you should self isolate at home for fourteen days.
+That means that if possible you should not go out even to buy food or essentials, nor for exercise, and you should keep at a safe distance from others, even your own family.
 If necessary, you should ask for help from others for your daily necessities.
 And if that is not possible, then you should do what you can to limit your social contact when you leave the house to get supplies.
 Our school community is ready to help any families in need.
 Please Email the school office.

-Now is the time for everyone to stop non-essential contact with others and to stop all unnecessary travel.
-People should start working from home where they possibly can.
-Pubs, clubs, theatres, gyms, leisure centres and other such social venues are now closed.
+During LOCKDOWN everyone should stop non-essential contact with others and stop all unnecessary travel.
+People should continue to work from home where they possibly can.
+Pubs, clubs, theatres, gyms, leisure centres and other such social venues are currently closed.

 We should all only use the NHS when we really need to.
 Please go online rather than ringing NHS 111.

 The advice about avoiding all unnecessary social contact is particularly important to protect people over 70, for pregnant women and for those with some underlying health conditions.
 It also allows the slowdown of the spread of the disease to make the handling of care easier for the NHS to manage.

 Here are some printable worksheets for those struggling with online learning along with extra web sites that might be useful.

 Lots of museums and zoos have virtual visits Here are a few.